XbiomeAnalysis/Metabolomics_Aanlysis/README.md

 1. Enrichment Analysis

     - Single Sample Profiling

     - Over representation analysis

     - Quantitative Enrichment Analysis

 2. Pathway Analysis

     - Over representation analysis

     - Quantitative Enrichment Analysis

+### MetOrigin Analysis

+**Microbiome and its metabolites are closely associated with human health and diseases.
+However, it is challenging to understand the complex interplay between microbiome and metabolites.
+MetOrigin is a bioinformatics tool, aiming to identify which bacteria and how they participate in certain metabolic reactions, helping us to understand where metabolites come from: host, bacteria, or both?**

 ## :writing_hand: Authors